donno2048/whatshack/README.md

 # whatshack
 use this to create a fake whats-app web page

-if someone uses the same wi-fi as you are, you can run main.py
+if someone uses the same machine as you are, you can run main.py

 then, if he open the url you see when running the code he will see a fake whats-app registering page.